-Georgios (Yorgos) Makris specializes in the arts of Byzantium, with particular emphasis on the material culture and archaeology of monasticism as well as the dissemination and usage of portable objects across the eastern Mediterranean.
+Georgios (Yorgos) Makris specializes in Byzantine art and archaeology, placing particular emphasis on the material culture and landscape of monasticism as well as the dissemination and usage of portable objects across the medieval eastern Mediterranean.

 Makris is currently at work on his first monograph that examines the sacred topography, artistic production, and life-cycle of monasticism in the European hinterland of the Byzantine capital, Constantinople, within its Balkan and Mediterranean context.
 The book is primarily concerned with fundamental aspects of medieval monastic culture, ranging from material issues such as design and interior decoration of monastic spaces, to broader subjects relating to the interaction between architecture and landscape, daily routine, and the social dynamics of patronage from the eleventh to fifteenth centuries.